Frequently asked questions

 How many courts do you use, for how long, and how is play organized?

-How does the Pegboard System work?
+How does the Peg-board System work?

-• Bottom Row: Club Members Pegs
+• Bottom Row: All Player pegs

 These are the basic rules:

-• If there are already players on court who have finished their game, the winning pair coming off of the court are responsible for removing their players pegs from the 'Currently playing' area of the board and placing the pegs at the end of the 'Waiting to Play' queue with the winning pair ahead of the losing pair
+• If there are already players on court who have finished their game, the winning pair coming off of the court are responsible for removing their players pegs from the 'currently playing' area of the board and placing the pegs at the end of the 'waiting to play' queue with the winning pair ahead of the losing pair.

 https://www.videoimpactuk.com/